boostin96/nyckelharpa/README.md

 3. How to Force Arm:
 * Arm system as you would normally.
 When there is an open contact sensor monitored by Nyckelharpa, the system will not arm as is normal for HSM
-* At the initial arm fail: keypads beep twice, and Talker issues a messages alterting you to the failing sensors and note the 15 second force rearm timing
+* At the initial arm fail: any defined keypads beep twice, Talker issues a message alterting you to the failing sensor(s) that also contains the 15 second force rearm timing
 * The system may now be force armed by rearming the system after a minimum of 3 seconds, to a maximum of 15 seconds, from the initial arming failure

 [:arrow_up_small: Back to top](#top)